How to Export Matplotlib Charts to a PDF

 plt.show()

-In the final section of this guide, you’ll see how to put together all the needed elements in order to export the matplotlib charts to a PDF.
+In the final section of this guide, you’ll see how to put together all the needed components in order to export the Matplotlib charts to a PDF.

 Export the Matplotlib Charts to a PDF

-To export the matplotlib charts to a PDF, you’ll need to import the matplotlib module as follows:
+To export the Matplotlib charts to a PDF, you’ll first need to import the Matplotlib module as follows:

 from matplotlib.backends.backend_pdf import PdfPages